Puerto Rico at the 2023 Pan American Games

 Puerto Rico is scheduled to compete at the 2023 Pan American Games in Santiago, Chile from October 20 to November 5, 2023.
 This was Puerto Rico's 19th appearance at the Pan American Games, having competed at every Games since the inaugural edition in 1951.

+Archer Jean Pizarro and judoka María Pérez were the country's flagbearers during the opening ceremony.
+Meanwhile, Pizzarro and karateka Janessa Fonseca were the country's flagbearers during the closing ceremony.

+Medalists

+The following Puerto Rican competitors won medals at the games.
+In the by discipline sections below, medalists' names are bolded.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

 Archery

 Puerto Rico qualified two archers during the 2022 Pan American Archery Championships.
+Puerto Rico also qualified two archers during the 2023 Copa Merengue.